Vegan Fennel Seed Irish Soda Bread

 I have tried homemade soy milk in this recipe and also the canned type of coconut milk (not the carton kind for drinking).
 If you’re okay with dairy, buttermilk can be used instead of the milk and vinegar for a more traditional, non-vegan soda bread.

-The Background Behind Irish Soda Bread
+The Story of Irish Soda Bread

 Did you know that there’s a whole website dedicated to this staple of Irish diets back in the day?
 The Society for the Preservation of Irish Soda Bread “encourage[s] modern bakers to get in touch with their Irish roots and use the traditional ingredients/recipes” when baking.
 It consists of a few pages of history with extensive lamentation of the current state of public perception re Irish soda bread, and all the things that should not be going into it (sugar, eggs, cream, chocolate chips… wow people have come up with so many variations on this bread).